Late-Night Service ends Friday night, March 18

 Rapid Transit—the Red, Orange, Green, Blue, Mattapan, and Silver Lines (except SL2)—and some Key Bus Routes.
 The Key Bus Routes with extended service are Route Nos.
 1, 23, 28, 32, 39, 57, 66, 111, and 116/117.

-The RIDE paratransit service will also operate until approximately 3 a.m. to areas within ¾ mile of all late night services.
+The RIDE paratransit service also operates until approximately 2 a.m. to areas within ¾ mile of all late-night services.
 Please note that this is only if both the origin of the trip and the destination of the trip are within ¾ mile of bus/subway.

-Will the extended service operate like other MBTA services?
+Does the late-night service available until Friday, March 18, operate like other MBTA services?

-Service will operate as it does during the day, serving the same stations and stops as the normal routes.
-Regular rapid transit and bus fares will be charged on late night services.
+Service operates as it does during the day, serving the same stations and stops as the normal routes.
+Regular rapid transit and bus fares are charged on late-night services.

-All new trips will be scheduled and will appear on the MBTA website, on phone apps, on Google Transit, and anywhere else that such information is usually available.
-Real-time information for buses will also be available for the extended late night service.
-Real-time information for the Red, Blue, and Orange Lines, including the countdown signs in stations, may not work after 2:00 a.m. due to current technical limitations.
+All late-night trips are scheduled and appear on the MBTA website, on phone apps, on Google Transit, and anywhere else that such information is usually available.
+Real-time information for buses is also available for the late-night service.
+Real-time information for the Red, Blue, Green, and Orange Lines, including the countdown signs in stations, may not work after 2 a.m. due to current technical limitations.

-Extended late night service will operate approximately every 15-20 minutes in most cases.
-Some corridors served by multiple routes (such as SL4/SL5 and 116/117) will have combined service levels of every 15-20 minutes or every 30-40 minutes on unique segments.
+Extended late-night service operates approximately every 15-20 minutes in most cases.
+Some corridors served by multiple routes (such as SL4/SL5 and 116/117) have combined service levels of every 15-20 minutes or every 30-40 minutes on unique segments.